 Funding Policy - Contributions to the VEBA may be derived from two sources: employer and participants.
 However, currently, only employer contributions are being contributed.
-No employee contributions are required or being contributed.
+No employee contributions are required or being contributed to the VEBA.
 Employer contributions are contractually required as provided for in the applicable collective bargaining agreement for union employees or employee handbook for non-union employees.
-The contractually required District VEBA contribution for the year ended September 30, 2020 was \$497,525 and was paid timely by the District.
+The contractually required District VEBA contribution for the year ended September 30, 2022 was \$553,321 and was paid timely by the District.
 The District obtained an actuarial valuation for the VEBA to measure the current year's subsidies and project these subsidies into the future, making an allocation of that cost to different years.